kapalkat/k8s-training/README.md

 # k8s-training
-This is a repository with materials grabbed durin my preparation to CKA exam
+This repostiroy contains templates grabbed from OFFICIAL Kubernetes.io site.
+The templates are segregated according to the role.